Skip to main content

 Huy Citadel

 Huy Citadel, locally known as Citadelle de Huy, lies above the town of the same name, in the province of Liège in the Wallonia region in Belgium.
-It is one of the 4 Meuse Citadels: Dinant, Huy, Liège and Namur.
+It is one of the 4 Meuse Citadels: Dinant, Huy, Liège, and Namur.

-The Belgian State integrated the citadel into a defensive system along the river Meuse in 1914 but it fell into German hands.
-The Germans then also used it as a prison.
-After World War I it was used to house Russian prisoners and, for a short time, as a military school.
-From 1932 on it was demilitarized and became a tourist attraction.
-However, due to the threat of a new war, it was garrisoned again in 1937.
-German forces took control over the citadel in 1940 and used it as a prison again.
-Until 1944 it housed 1000s of prisoners who were transported on to concentration camps, mainly Neuengamme.
+In 1914, the Belgian government incorporated the citadel into a defensive system along the Meuse River, but it fell into German hands.
+The Germans also used it as a prison.
+After World War I, it was used to hold Russian prisoners and, for a brief period, as a military school.
+From 1932 onward, it was demilitarized and turned into a tourist site.

 Gallery